Rent (musical): Rent: Live

 In May 2017, Fox announced plans to air a live television production of Rent.
 It aired Sunday, January 27, 2019, and starred Jordan Fisher as Mark, Brennin Hunt as Roger, Tinashe as Mimi, Brandon Victor Dixon as Tom, Valentina as Angel, Vanessa Hudgens as Maureen, Kiersey Clemons as Joanne, and Mario as Benny.
-While the filmed version was intended to be the live performance to the public, Brennin Hunt, whom played Roger, broke his foot before the final act, and the network was forced to air the dress rehearsal of act 2.
+While the filmed version was billed as a live-to-the-public performance, Brennin Hunt, who played Roger, broke his foot before the final act, and the network was forced to air an earlier dress rehearsal of act 2.

 Related documentaries

 No Day But Today: The Story of Rent

-Jeffrey Schwarz directed this 2006 documentary about the musical Rent, from Jonathan Larson's original idea to his tragic passing and, finally, to the adaptation of Rent into a major motion picture.
+Jeffrey Schwarz directed this 2006 documentary about the musical Rent, from Jonathan Larson's original idea to his death and, finally, to the adaptation of Rent into a major motion picture.
 The nearly two-hour documentary was included in a two-disc special edition of the DVD release of the 2005 film.